Causal survival analysis under competing risks using longitudinal modified treatment policies

 Evaluated using the definition of the incremental propensity score intervention based on the risk ratio given in Example~\ref{ex:ipsi}, this expression yields

-which clarifies that the risk ratio for receiving the exposure under the intervention vs the observed data is equal to $\delta$.
+which clarifies that the risk ratio for receiving the treatment under the intervention versus the observed data is equal to $\delta$.
 In what follows, it will be useful to define the parameter